Brazilian natives with showy flowers at branch ends and broadly oval, prominently veined, velvety leaves.

-The only species widely available.
-Fast, rather open growth to 5–18 ft. tall, 3–10 ft. wide.
-Branch tips, buds, new growth shaded with satiny hairs in orange and bronzy red.
+This is the only species widely available.
+Fast, rather open growth to 5–18 ft. tall and 3–10 ft. wide.
+Branch tips, buds, and new growth shaded with satiny hairs in orange and bronzy red.
 Green, 3–6-in.-long leaves, often edged red.
 Older leaves add spots of orange, red, or yellow, especially in winter.
 Brilliant royal purple, 3-in. flowers appear intermittently from late spring into winter.
 Prune lightly and feed after each bloom cycle.
 Has naturalized in Hawaii, forming thickets in wet areas.
 Can be used as indoor/outdoor plant in colder climates.
 Can be grown in Zones 14 and 15 with protection.

 Vigorous hybrid between Brugmansia x insignis ‘Frosty Pink’ and another ...